 My children love me anyway.

-Our little Emily turned five this week.
+Our little Miss E turned five this week.
 Knowing my little diva, she probably had visions of a castle cake with princesses and unicorns all around.

 She got plain old chocolate cupcakes.
 And she loved them!

 I still haven’t figured out how to make a decent gluten-free cake from scratch, so I rely on Pamela’s gluten-and-dairy-free chocolate cake mix to see me through birthdays.
 (It sure does taste good!)

 I wanted to try my hand at a fancy frosting, so I converted Wilke’s famous Butter Cream frosting over to something akin to healthy.
 The main ingredient I wanted to get rid of was vegetable shortening.